Katie Price ‘rushed to hospital with split eye' after alleged assault at home

-Katie Price has sustained facial injuries after an alleged assault at home, latest reports have claimed.
+Katie Price has sustained facial injuries after an alleged assault, latest reports have claimed.

 According to police, the incident took place in the early hours of Monday morning (August 23).

-A man has been arrested on suspicion of assault and remains in custody, while Katie was taken to be treated.
+A man has been arrested on suspicion of assault and remains in custody, while Katie was taken to hospital to be treated.

 Essex police said in a statement: “We were called by colleagues in the ambulance service to reports of an assault shortly after 1.30am this morning, Monday 23 August.